DeveloperMetrics/DevOpsMetrics/README.md

 More information in a blog post here: https://samlearnsazure.blog/2020/04/30/high-performing-devops-metrics/

 ## The current solution:
+We currently have 3 of the 4 metrics partly implemented, and undergoing the pilot
 - **Deployment Frequency**, in both Azure DevOps and GitHub:
   - How does it work?
 We look at the number of successful pipeline runs.
   - Assumptions/things we can't currently measure: